daliworks/thingplus-guide/doc/GettingStartedWithHttpsAndOauth_en.md

                 }
               }
               ```

-            - 여러 개의 센서값을 전송했을 경우
+            - When multiple sensor values are transmitted

               ```json
               {